-The Sundar Prize Film Festival is an international film awards competition with over $10,000 CAD in cash prizes for the Top 5 films in the select categories.
+The Sundar Prize Film Festival is an international film awards competition with $17,000 CAD in cash prizes for the top films in the select categories.

-The winning films will be screened at the iconic, landmark Centre Stage at Surrey City Hall in Surrey, British Columbia.
+The winning films will be screened in Surrey, British Columbia, Canada.

 Films with any theme are welcome but we encourage filmmakers who showcase the following communities and causes: